Evasion Adversarial Attacks Remain Impractical Against ML-based Network Intrusion Detection Systems, Especially Dynamic Ones: Introduction

-The \textbf{second} contribution emerged from our observation that the overwhelming bulk of adversarial attack research deals with ML approaches as static models.
+\textbf{Contributions:} In this paper, we study, evaluate, and contextualize the practicality of evasion adversarial attacks against NIDS and make several key contributions. \textbf{First}, we identify the questionable practicality prerequisites required to carry out evasion adversarial attacks against NIDS.
+We introduce an attack tree, a threat modeling technique, to visualize various scenarios attackers might use to launch evasion adversarial attacks against ML-NIDS.
+The attack tree helps identify leaf nodes with questionable feasibility. \textbf{Second}, we extend the research discussion on the practicality of adversarial attacks against NIDS by introducing a taxonomy of practicality issues associated with adversarial attacks against ML-based NIDS.
+This taxonomy includes issues reported in the literature, along with our own questions and observations. \textbf{Third}, we identify specific leaf nodes in our attack tree that demonstrate some practicality for real-world implementation and conduct a comprehensive review and exploration of these potentially viable attack approaches. \textbf{Fourth}, our contribution emerged from our observation that the overwhelming bulk of adversarial attack research deals with ML approaches as static models.
 However, nowadays, numerous ML models are dynamic and constantly evolving.
-Approaches like stream learning \cite{casas2019should} or online machine learning \cite{fontenla2013online} constantly retrain their models to make them adaptive to new cases and data (prevent concept drifts).
-Therefore, we explore and test the effect of continuous training on adversarial attacks against NIDS.
+Approaches like stream learning \cite{casas2019should} or online machine learning \cite{fontenla2013online} constantly update their models to make them adaptive to new cases and data (prevent concept drifts).
+Therefore, we explore and test the effect of continuous training on gradient-based adversarial attacks against NIDS.
 To the best of our knowledge, these are the first experiments on the impact of continuous training on such invasions against ML-based NIDS.

-The rest of the paper is structured as follows: the second section explores related background.
-In Section III, we review previous work and surveys.
-In Section IV, we introduce the taxonomy of the practicality challenges and issues of adversarial attacks against ML-NIDS.
-In Section V, we present our investigation environment and methodology.
-In Section VI, we present our results that show the effect of continuous training on adversarial attacks in the NIDS space.
-Finally, in Section VII, we conclude our work and provide some discussions and lessons learned.